 Of course, this means that there absolutely has to be a way for those on a ketogenic diet to get their brownie fix.

-Luckily for you (and me!) there is no shortage of keto brownie recipes available.
+Luckily for you (and me!) there is no shortage of keto chocolate brownie recipes available.
 And they happen to quite simple and easy to make.
 In fact – the only difficult part is choosing which recipe to make first.

-Tips for making keto chocolate brownies
+Tips for making keto chocolate brownie recipes

 Do not overbake the brownies.
 You don’t want dry, crumbly bites of disappointment.